mohankrishna12/MCIS-6183-Data-Mining-Group-Project/Project_Proposal.md

 This application will be designed and implemented using Microsoft C# and Microsoft SQL Server(Database Engine).
 The integrated development environment will be Visual Studio 2010 Express Edition

+SQL Codes to filter the data Set.
+- First the Data was imported to SSMS database from an excel spreasheet using the Microsoft Import/Export Wizard
+- Second, 200 random data was selected for our projects data sample using the following SQL code:
+        SELECT TOP 200 * FROM [dbo].[movies$]
+- Third, the 200 dataset were imported to a new tabel in SSMS databse again using Import/Export Wizard and the source for the data was the SQL query
+- Fourth,movie entity/table had a one to many realtionship with the rating entity/table, so to find the average rating of each 200 movies the following SQL query was used.
+        SELECT
+      	M.[movieId]
+	      ,M.[title]
+	      ,M.[genres]
+	      ,AVG(R.[rating]) AS RATINGS
+      FROM [dbo].[200_MOVIE_DATA] M
+      LEFT JOIN [dbo].[ratings$] R
+	      ON R.[movieId] = M.[movieId]

+      GROUP BY
+	      M.[movieId]
+      	,M.[title]
+	      ,M.[genres]

 # PROJECT MANAGEMENT
 Team Members:
 - Uchendu Daniel Korieocha(999990236): I developed the proposal and i would be writing the C# codes for the application.